ashiqur0/customer-support-zone/README.md

 Create a README file to answer the following question-

  - What is JSX, and why is it used?
+  JSX stands for JavaScript XML.
+It let us write the JavaScript code with HTML.
+Which make web development in an efficient way.

  - What is the difference between State and Props?
+  In React, state is internal, mutable, managed within a single component.
+It is   used for data changes over time within a component.

+  Props are data career from parent component to child component, immutable.

- - What is the useState hook, and how does it work?
+ - What is the useState hook, and how does it work? useState is a function that adds state, or data that can change, allowing them to remember information and update the user interface when that information changes.

+    Working way of useState hook:
+    1. Import useState from react library,
+    2. Call useState in a function component and set an initial value,
+    3. receive the state value and update function.

  - How can you share state between components in React?
+    I can share state between parent component to child component using props-drilling method.

  - How is event handling done in React?
+    In React, we can handle event same place, we do not need to move another file to handle event like html and normal JavaScript.

 ---